tlawrie/community/teps/0086-changing-the-way-result-parameters-are-stored.md

 if this problem is solved?).
 -->

-1. Provide Task authors and end users the ability to store larger result parameters such as JSON payloads from a HTTP call that they can inspect later or pass to other tasks
+1. Provide Task authors and end users the ability to store larger Results, such as JSON payloads from a HTTP call, that they can inspect later or pass to other tasks without the need to understand storage mechanisms.

-2. The Tekton operator / cluster not needed to necessarily have a storage solution and to
+2. The Tekton operator / administrator not dependent on maintaining a storage solution and removing a complex barrier for some installations

+3. Store a CloudEvent payload as a Result for subsequent tasks to reference and process.

+4. _Potential_ Ability to use JSONPath on Results with JSON data to be able to reference specific elements in the contents.
+  - Do we add this as part of the scope?
+Not only change the storage but update the access method to build on top of **TEP-0080: Support domain-scoped parameter/result names** to allow access to the contents of Results through JSONPath scoping?

 ## Requirements